Nataša Šešum

 Nataša Šešum is a Professor of mathematics at Rutgers University, specializing in partial differential equations and geometric flow.

 Education

 Šešum earned her PhD in 2004 from the Massachusetts Institute of Technology under the supervision of Gang Tian.
 Her dissertation was Limiting Behavior of Ricci Flows.

 Awards and honors

 Šešum was an invited speaker at the International Congress of Mathematicians in 2014.

 In 2015 she was elected as a fellow of the American Mathematical Society.
 She was named MSRI Simons Professor for 2015–2016.
+She was awarded the 2023 AMS Ruth Lyttle Satter Prize in Mathematics.